Rojuinex/leafify/README.md

 ### Credits

-Leafify was originally created by
+Leafify was originally created by [Sam Hocevar](mailto:sam@hocevar.net) with contributions from FergusL and Aiena (#blenderpython @ irc.freenode.net).

 ___